Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kinross recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Kinross has received around 11 dwelling approvals annually based on AreaSearch analysis of ABS data.
-Between FY-21 and FY-25, approximately 58 homes were approved, with an additional 2 approved in FY-26.
-On average, each home built over these years accommodates 5 new residents.
+Kinross has received around 11 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years from FY-21 to FY-25, approximately 58 homes were approved, with an additional 2 approved so far in FY-26.
+This results in an average of about 5 new residents per year for every home built during this period.

 Frequently Asked Questions - Development